 While primer always adds durability to the painting job, you may not need a primer if you are using a paint and primer solution.
 Home depot paints come with a lot of variety and it is best to ask a professional whether or not you must buy primer or mot.

 Which paint is better, oil-based or latex paint?

 Latex paint is a paint that is ideal for both interior and exterior applications.
 In fact, it is great when you are painting the kitchen cabinets or the walls that come in contact with a lot of greases.
 Oil-based paints, however, is limited to specialized jobs in which professional painters would handle the best.

 What should I do with the leftover paint?

-You have three choices, you can use it in smaller DIY jobs, dump it safely or donate it in charity.
+You have three choices, you can use it in smaller DIY jobs, dump it safely, or donate it to charity.

 How do I select a paint finish?